 New Study: SPECT is Best for Brain Injury Diagnosis and Treatment

-Your brain is very delicate – the consistency of soft butter – and is protected by a hard skull with multiple sharp bony ridges.
-Even minor blows to the head, without loss of consciousness, may result in brain injuries that cause serious consequences for the rest of life.
+Your brain is very delicate like the consistency of soft butter – and is protected by a hard skull with multiple sharp bony ridges.
+Even minor blows to the head that can be classified as a Traumatic Brain Injury (TBI), without loss of consciousness, may result in brain injuries that cause serious consequences for the rest of life.

-Traumatic brain injury, or TBI, is the leading cause of death and disability for people between the ages of 1 and 44, and an often-overlooked cause of emotional, thinking, and behavioral problems.
+Traumatic brain injury is the leading cause of death and disability for people between the ages of 1 and 44, and an often-overlooked cause of emotional, thinking, and behavioral problems.
 People who have experienced TBI have a higher risk of depression, anxiety, suicidality, drug and alcohol abuse, job and marital failure, incarceration, homelessness, and dementia.

-In a world literature review done by my colleagues from the U.S. and Canada and I, we reviewed 1,600 research studies published over the last 30 years.
+In a world literature review done by our colleagues from the U.S. and Canada, we reviewed 1,600 research studies published over the last 30 years.
 Of these papers, 71 studies – involving 2,634 patients – were of the highest of quality and were included in the review.
 Nineteen studies followed TBI patients over time and 5 looked at the effects of treatment interventions.

 These same patients may have recurring psychiatric symptoms such as depression, attention problems, and impulse control issues.
 Commonly, they are referred to psychiatrists who generally do not use neuroimaging to diagnose and treat brain disorders.

 Ultimately, how would physicians ever know if the TBI was significant unless they ordered a functional imaging study like SPECT?
-Our paper shows that brain SPECT imaging can provide answers that may guide diagnosis and treatment of patients with Traumatic Brain Injury.
+Brain SPECT imaging can provide answers that may guide diagnosis and treatment of patients with TBI.